yoanncouillec/Monad/README.md

 # Monad for dummies

-If like me you think monad is a pain in the a** to understand, you would like to understand it with code rather than for ever explanations.
+If like me you think monad is a pain in the a** to understand, you would like to understand it with code rather than with "for ever" explanations.

 * **Explore:** We will explore monad in different languages.